Skip to main content

 #

-Schools, authorities, and most public institutions remain closed on May 1.
-Depending on the school, there may be smaller programs or performances in the days before, focusing on professions, work, and everyday life.
-On the holiday itself, however, the pause from normal routines clearly takes center stage.
+Schools, authorities, and most public offices remain closed on May 1.
+Depending on the school, there may be smaller programs or performances in the days before, where professions, work, and everyday life are addressed.
+On the holiday itself, however, the pause from normal routines is clearly in the foreground.

 #

-The Day of Labor is especially visible in Asunción.
-On May 1, marches, demonstrations, and public speeches by trade unions and workers’ organizations often take center stage there.
-The themes frequently include wages, working conditions, social security, and the situation of many people in informal or insecure employment.
+Labor Day is especially visible in Asunción.
+There, marches, demonstrations, and public speeches by trade unions and workers’ organizations are often at the center on May 1.
+Topics often include wages, working conditions, social security, and the situation of many people in informal or insecure employment.

-Outside the capital, the holiday often feels less political and more family- or community-centered.
-In smaller cities and in the countryside, spending time with family or friends is usually at the forefront.
+Outside the capital, the holiday often feels less political and more family-oriented or locally shaped.
+In smaller towns and rural areas, spending time with family or friends is usually the main focus.

 Depending on the place, May 1 can also have a religious or local character, because it also falls on the memorial day of Saint Joseph the Worker.
-In places where San José Obrero is revered as the patron saint, masses, processions, or smaller programs with music and community gatherings are often part of the day.
+In places where San José Obrero is venerated as a patron saint, masses, processions, or smaller programs with music and community gatherings are often part of the day.

 In border cities such as Ciudad del Este, the holiday is also noticeable, even though the rhythm there can be somewhat different because of trade and border traffic.
-Many shops remain closed or operate only in a limited way, while some individual places may still be open.
+Many shops remain closed or operate only in a limited way, while individual areas may still be open.

-If you want to know what is actually planned in your city or region, it is worth checking the Facebook pages of the Municipalidad, local radio stations, church or parish pages, trade unions, event venues, and regional media.
-Around holidays, a lot is announced locally rather than being bundled nationwide.
+If you want to know what is actually planned in your city or region, it is worth checking the Facebook pages of the Municipalidad, local radio stations, pages of churches or parishes, trade unions, event venues, and regional media.
+Around holidays, much is announced locally rather than bundled nationwide.

 #

-Anyone experiencing May 1 in Paraguay does not need to know a big program in advance.
+Anyone experiencing May 1 in Paraguay does not need to know a big program.
 What matters more is having a feeling for the setting.
-Depending on the place, the day may be more family-centered, local, or political.
-With a bit of attention and respect, you can usually fit in well almost everywhere.
+Depending on the place, the day may be more family-oriented, local, or political.
+With a bit of attention and respect, you can usually get along well almost anywhere.

 ✅ Do